michaelseno/aws-lambda-api-test/README.md

 2. If tests are successful, then the pull request can be merged
 3. once merged, artifact is created and uploaded to S3.
 4. Lambda function is updated and triggered to run the API tests.
-5. EventBridge triggers the Lambda function periodically, and SNS sends notifications based on test results.
+5. EventBridge triggers the Lambda function periodically, Saves the logs into AWS CloudWatch and SNS sends notifications based on test results.

 ### Code Samples: